Ryuichi Ishikawa: Nature photographs: 2015–2021

 Although Ishikawa spent the majority of his career shooting in city areas, in 2016 he released the publication CAMP which was composed entirely of photos set in nature.
 For the series, Ishikawa joined mountaineer Bunsho Hattori on two expeditions taken from 2015 to 2016: one along the Sai River in Ishikawa prefecture and another at the Waga Mountains in Akita prefecture.
 Over the span of several days, the two hunted and foraged with minimal camping equipment.
 This new endeavor arose from a prompt by SLANT gallery owner and publisher Seiji Himura for Ishikawa to attempt something completely different from his portraits.
 In stark contrast to his earlier work, CAMP featured no people, but rather consisted of landscapes and camping scenes.
-Ishikawa has admitted that photographing within the new environment was a notably challenging for him, as his lack of knowledge about nature left him disoriented when shooting.
+Ishikawa has admitted that photographing within the new environment was notably challenging for him, as his lack of knowledge about nature left him disoriented when shooting.
 Unable to discern amongst the immense nature he was surrounded with, Ishikawa reluctantly shot images without much thought and was consequently "embarrassed" by the publication.
 From this experience, Ishikawa fully realized how much his shooting style, evidenced in his snapshots and portraits, was guided by his emotions and how he felt most connected to photographs that generated a compelling feeling within him.

 Undeterred by his struggles, Ishikawa returned to the mountains alongside Hattori on multiple occasions— approximately 20 times in total between 2015 and 2021.
 For Ishikawa, the journey to the mountains was not explicitly for photography but rather an honest attempt to integrate the mountains as a routine aspect of his life.
 In 2021, Ishikawa released his second publication involving his outdoor expeditions The Inside of Life.
 This extension, and reimagining, of his nature photographs focused primarily on the organs and carcasses of animals he and Hattori hunted.
 Ishikawa's interest in the deceased bodies and organs of animals grew from simultaneous feelings of excitement, over their beauty, and disgust.
 Despite their gore and foul smell, Ishikawa emphasized the organs' appeal through delicate and intentional framing and juxtaposed them against stones, leaves, and plants.
 For Ishikawa, organs also served as a dual metaphor for both life and death, of which he was constantly reminded of while in the wilderness.
 Furthermore, Ishikawa saw organs a point of commonality for all animals, humans included, as their shapes more or less mirrored each others, and thus suggested that what humans kill and eat looks similar to themselves.